What is a wireless internet service provider (ISP)?

 A wireless internet service provider (WISP) is an internet service provider (ISP) that allows subscribers to connect to the internet at designated hot spots or access points using a wireless connection such as Wi-Fi.

 This type of ISP offers broadband service and allows subscriber computers and other devices, called stations, to access the internet and the web from anywhere within the service's coverage area.
 This is usually a region with a radius of several kilometers.

-The simplest WISP is a basic service set (BSS) consisting of one server and numerous stations all linked to that server by wireless.
-More sophisticated WISP networks employ the extended service set (ESS) topology, consisting of two or more BSSs linked together at access points (APs).
+The simplest wireless ISP is a basic service set (BSS) consisting of one server and numerous stations all wirelessly linked to that server.
+More sophisticated WISP networks use the extended service set (ESS) topology, consisting of two or more BSSes linked together at access points.
 Both BSS and ESS are supported by the IEEE 802.11b specification.

 Figure 1 depicts a typical wireless ISP.
 It provides wireless and wireline cable internet connections from its cell towers to deliver internet access to its customers.
 Each service area connects to others using backhaul channels.

 WISPs offer a variety of download speeds in megabits per second and even gigabits per second when providing high-speed internet service.
 ISPs offer a variety of internet service plans, such as fixed wireless internet, digital subscriber line or DSL, business and home internet.

 WISPs must be diligent about maintaining their network infrastructures and regularly assess capacity to ensure that all customers have adequate bandwidth.
 Supporting WISPs are terrestrial fiber network rings that ensure sufficient bandwidth, fastest internet, network recoverability and overall reliability.